Joseph Crawford

 What this means in practice

+At its core, the site is still a personal blog.
+It runs on a modern static-site stack, and the workflow is straightforward by design: ideas get developed, reviewed, and then published.
 Readers do not need to care about every moving part behind that setup, but it is worth knowing that the site now has a clearer operating model.
 Instead of one person juggling every draft, layout tweak, build check, and publishing decision alone, there is now a team helping with specific responsibilities while keeping the overall voice anchored in one place.

 That anchor is still Joseph.